Triple Products of Eigenfunctions and Spectral Geometry: Introduction

 To be isometric to $(M,g)$, it is a necessary and sufficient condition for another isospectral closed Riemannian manifold to have an orthonormal basis of eigenfunctions (for its Laplacian) that both preserves the associated eigenvalues and possesses an invariant $\set{M^{i,j,k}}$ under each basis. \end{theorem}

+It is important to recognize $M^{i,j,k}$ is not basis-invariant: there is a natural unitary change-of-basis action on it discussed in detail after the proof of Theorem~\ref{thm}.
+The discussion incorporates certain sets of basis-invariant singular values that one might form a general conjecture around, which claims that that ordered set of singular values completely characterizes the set of isospectral manifolds.

+Regardless of the sufficiency half of the general conjecture, necessity is always the case.
+Which means these collections of singular values defined by $M^{i,j,k}$ and associated to every eigenspace triple are a new set of Riemannian \textbf{invariants}.

+The hard work ahead for future research is in locating such basis pairs, or in determining that such pairs cannot exist at all, just by examining the properties of the $M^{i,j,k}$ in evidence.
+But this paper puts that target front and center: we seek to reduce the analytic geometry questions of Spectral Theory to computationally tractable linear algebra questions about products of eigenfunctions.

 \textit{Symmetry} plays an important role in computationally tractable cases \cite{TF17} \cite{LS18} \cite{PS94}, which is aptly illustrated in our flat tori Example~\ref{sec:ex} below.
-However, the strength of our approach is perhaps best made apparent in the case of manifolds with the fewest number of Riemannian symmetries, which is the generic case often coinciding with the eigenvalues being unique (i.e., without nontrivial multiplicity.)
+However, the strength of our approach is perhaps best made apparent in the case of manifolds with the fewest number of Riemannian symmetries, which is the generic case.
 In this instance, we offer the following

-\begin{conjecture} If every eigenvalue has multiplicity $1$, given a pair of eigenvalue preserving orthormal bases as described in the hypothesis of the Theorem, the manifolds are isometric if and only if the $\set{M^{i,j,k}}$ for one basis agrees, up to absolute value in the individual terms, with the other basis. \end{conjecture}
+\begin{corollary} (Diagonal Litmus Test) Given a pair of eigenvalue preserving orthonormal bases as described in the hypothesis of the Theorem, the manifolds are isometric if for every choice of $i,j,k$, the product $M^{i,\bar i,k}\bar M^{j,\bar j,k}$ agrees in both bases; and if the vector space spanned by $\set{|e^i|^2}$ is dense in $\mathscr H$.
+Here $\bar j$ represents the eigenfunction $\bar e^j$ in the triple-product integral computations.